Software Review

 Pricing: Free (with strict limits) / Paid Web Pro ($39/year) / Pay-per-image API

-The Verdict: TinyPNG remains a fantastic tool for a quick blog post image, but the upload latency and strict batch limits make it frustrating for high-volume professional workflows.
+The Verdict: TinyPNG remains a reasonable tool for a quick blog post image, but the upload latency, strict file size limits, and privacy issues make it a poor choice for serious workflows.

 Platform: Web App Pricing: Free

-The Verdict: Squoosh is the ultimate surgeon's scalpel for optimizing a single, critical hero image.
-But it is not a daily driver for bulk workflows.
+The Verdict: Squoosh is the ultimate surgeon's scalpel for optimizing a single hero image, but it fails completely as a daily driver for bulk optimization.

 Platform: Mac only